Nancy (comic strip): 1982 to 2018

-The strip continued to be produced by different writers and artists.
-Mark Lasky briefly handled the daily strip in 1982/1983 until his death from cancer at age 29.
+After Bushmiller's death in 1982, the strip was produced by different writers and artists.
+Bushmiller's editor Mark Lasky took over as the strip's artist and writer.
+He had previously worked on other comic strips, including Mell Lazarus's Miss Peach and Momma.
+After less than a year, however, Lasky died of cancer; there was no gap in Nancy publication, as Lasky had prepared enough strips to run for two more months, during which publishers were able to arrange for Jerry Scott to succeed Lasky.
 Al Plastino worked on Sunday episodes of Nancy from 1982 to 1984 after Bushmiller died.
-During that period, David Letterman showed on TV a Nancy panel with Plastino's signature and made a joke about Plastino as a superhero name.
-(Letterman's writers were apparently unaware that Plastino was known for his superheroes.)

 The daily strip was handed to Jerry Scott in 1983 and the Sunday in 1985.
 Scott gradually started to draw the strip in a much different, more modern style than other incarnations.
-In 1994, the syndicate began seeking a replacement for Scott; applicants included Ivan Brunetti and Gary Hallgren.
+In an interview in 2024, Scott said that he had never been an enthusiast of Nancy and only accepted the job as a way of breaking in to the newspaper strip industry, so after about a year he felt burnt out on imitating Bushmiller's style and wanted to try his own approach.
+In 1994, the syndicate sought a replacement for Scott; applicants included Ivan Brunetti and Gary Hallgren.
 In 1995, Guy and Brad Gilchrist were given control of the strip; Guy Gilchrist subsequently became the sole writer and illustrator.